-For more information on heart-related chest pain,
+For more information on heart-related CHEST PAIN read this page.

-I call it a stage 4 of costosternal chest pain; it can be a very distressing condition that has no acknowledged and scientifically proven treatment, but it responds reasonably well to chiropractic.
+I call it a stage 4 of costosternal chest pain; it can be a very distressing condition that has no acknowledged and scientifically proven treatment; but it responds reasonably well to chiropractic.

-Note well that a heavy manipulation in the midback will aggravate Tietze's syndrome, and in fact the lower grades of costosternal chest pain.
+Note well that a heavy manipulation in the mid back will aggravate Tietze's syndrome, and in fact the lower grades of costosternal chest pain.
 The chiropractic adjustment of choice is the anterior thoracic technique.

-It's a good reason not to allow conditions to become chronic; for example, research indicates that no matter what treatment you have, after six months of neck pain you have it for life.
+It is a good reason not to allow conditions to become chronic; for example, research indicates that no matter what treatment you have, after six months of neck pain you have it for life.